 Condeco Outlook Com+ plug-in

-The Condeco Outlook Com+ plug-in enables users to search for rooms from the appointment window in Microsoft Outlook.
-Exchange Sync is compatible with the Condeco Outlook Com+ plug-in 6.4 and above, however, bookings that were made directly via Microsoft 365 (by inviting the room to the meeting) can be seen via the Room Grid option but cannot be opened or edited via the plug-in.
+The Condeco Outlook Com+ plug-in enables users to search for meeting spaces from the appointment window in Microsoft Outlook.
+Exchange Sync is compatible with the Condeco Outlook Com+ plug-in 6.4 and above, however, bookings made directly via Microsoft 365 (by inviting a meeting space to the meeting) can be seen via the Room Grid option but cannot be opened or edited via the plug-in.

-The Condeco Mobile Room Booking App enables users to make bookings in Condeco (Condeco-initiated bookings).
-However, you cannot edit bookings that were created in Microsoft 365 directly in the app because Condeco cannot make changes to the calendar appointment they originated from.
-It is possible however to edit those appointments using the phone calendar.
+The Condeco mobile app enables users to make bookings in Condeco (Condeco-initiated bookings).
+However, you cannot edit bookings created in Microsoft 365 directly in the app because Condeco cannot modify the calendar appointment they originated from.
+It is possible however to edit those appointments using the mobile device’s calendar.

 Setup and clear-down times

-As Microsoft 365 does not have a notion of setup and clear-down times, Condeco will not enforce any setup and clear-down times for synchronized bookings.
-When an Exchange room is mapped to a Condeco room, any pre-defined setup time/clear-down time is removed.
+As Microsoft 365 does not have a notion of setup and clear-down times, Condeco does not enforce any setup and clear-down times for synchronized bookings.
+When an Exchange room is mapped to a Condeco meeting space, any pre-defined setup time/clear-down time is removed.